marv-engine/QA/TestPlanCreation.md

 developer and reviewed by QA to try to catch edge-cases the developer didn't think about testing.

-There is no global list of all test plans; instead, pull requests, forum posts, or whatever makes sense for the thing being tested (new feature, release candidate) just link to the relevant master test plan or plans.
 If we need or want to re-test something later, old test plans will be cloned or edited.

 Creating a new plan